 Tag #MUYBUENOCOOKING if you make this recipe.

-Our recipe is featured in the April 2011 issue of Latina Magazine.
+This recipe is also featured in the April 2011 issue of Latina magazine.

 Photography by Jeanine Thurston